mhammond/application-services/docs/adr/0008-sync-payload-evolution.md

   that "new" clients must support both new fields *and* fields which are considered deprecated by these "new" clients because they are still used by "recent" versions.

+* When new fields added as part of this policy are themselves objects, it must be considered whether those new sub-objects should also be covered by this policy - ie, whether they themselves should carry unknown fields for future expansion.

 The pros and cons:

 * Good, because it meets the requirements.